#IntelliJ IDEA

 An Integrated Development Environment (IDE) is custom software designed to support all aspects of software development.
 It typically includes a code editor, debugging, testing and profiling tools, and anything else that might be needed to support your workflow.

-While you certainly can use command-line tools to build applications, it's strongly encouraged to use an IDE which provides a large number of advanced features (e.g. debugging, profiling support, auto-completion in code, integration with other systems and so on).
+While you certainly can use command-line tools to build applications, we strongly recommend a supported IDE.
+This provides a large number of advanced features that will be useful in this course e.g. debugging, profiling support, auto-completion in code, integration with other systems and so on.

-In this course, we’re going to use IntelliJ IDEA, an IDE produces by JetBrains (the company that invented Kotlin), which provides all development functionality, and integrates with all of our tools.
+In this course, we’re going to use IntelliJ IDEA, an IDE produced by JetBrains (the company that invented Kotlin).
+It supports a number of useful features:

-• Producing new code: tools for navigating existing classes, maybe filling in code snippets for us.
+• Producing new code: tools for navigating existing classes, filling in code snippets for us.

 • Refactoring: the ability to produce a series of possibly sweeping changes without breaking existing code. e.g. renaming a method, and everywhere it's invoked; extracting an interface from an existing set of classes.